-- Dual Touch Screens Let your passenger program the day's route from their own in-dash LCD screen - RV GPS from Rand McNally Take control of your adventures using Rand McNally's best-in class RV GPS with Connected Services - House Mode Control and listen to SiriusXM Satellite Radio from your outside entertainment area or program the next day's travels from your bed.
-Enjoy all the features of the G3 from anywhere in the coach - HDMI Connect compatible devices through HDMI and mirror to your G3 - Media Center Play back from your USB device or simply copy to the G3 8 GB on-board media center.
-Always have your music, movies and pictures with you
+- Dual Touch Screens Let your passenger program the day's route from their own in-dash LCD screen. - RV GPS from NavNGo Take control of your adventures using NavNGo navigation with online updates. - House Mode Control and listen to SiriusXM Satellite Radio from your outside entertainment area. - HDMI Connect compatible devices through HDMI and mirror to your G4. - Media Center Play back from your USB device or simply copy to the G4 on-board media center.
+Always have your music, movies and pictures with you.